 Fourteen companies have formed sustainability advisory panels.
 Of these, six advisory panels have only internal members appointed from among management and employees.
 The other eight advisory panels either have only external members or a combination of external and internal members.
 For the latter eight advisory panels, four advise the board, three advise management and one advises both the board and management.

-Some companies have established management bodies that are specifically focused on climate and the environment, with the Australian companies more likely to do so, as shown in Figure 26.
+Some companies have established management bodies that are specifically focused on climate and Companies with Management Bodies focusing on Climate & Environment the environment, with the Australian companies more likely to do so, as shown in Figure 26.